Are you a snow-lover, or a beach bum?

 As it turns out, climate and temperature can have a big impact on your health.

-And while you may have your own preferences, the facts are clear: there’s lots of health benefits to living in warm weather.
+And while you may have your own preferences, the facts are clear: there are lots of health benefits to living in warm weather.

 So pack up your parka, step outside, and let the sunshine in.